Looking to screen your film for free to a London audience?

-Have you made a short movie and would like to see it on the big screen with free entry for friends or cast and crew?
+If you have made a short movie and would like to see it on the big screen with free entry for your friends, cast, and crew, then you’ve come to the right place!

-Today our special guest is Harry Joao Woodford, CEO, and director of Cinebooth.
+Prepare to be inspired as we introduce our special guest, Harry Joao Woodford, CEO, and director of Cinebooth.

 Where’s the catch?